-After you've added a client, you can begin managing all of their personal information and preferences by clicking Edit under their name while viewing their profile.
+After you've added a client, you can begin managing their personal information and preferences by clicking Edit under their name when viewing their Overview page.

 In this guide, we'll cover:

 The Client Info tab of a client’s information settings is where you’ll manage their basic demographic and contact information.
 This section includes:

-Only the First name and Last name are required in these fields.
+Only the Legal first name and Legal last name are required in these fields.
 If you’re billing insurance, it'll be important that the client’s name matches exactly what's listed on their identification cards.

-You can use the Preferred name field to list a nickname that the client goes by in conversation.
+You can use the Name they go by field to list a nickname that the client goes by in conversation.
 This will update the way the client’s name displays throughout your account and on any client-facing documents, but the client’s legal name will still populate onto claims and superbills.

-In this section, you’ll also indicate whether or not the client is a minor.
-For best practices when managing the profiles of minor clients, we recommend reviewing our guide: Enhanced Client Management for Minors.
+You’ll also be able to indicate whether or not the client is a minor.
+For best practices when managing the profiles of minor clients, see: Enhanced Client Management for Minors.

 Use this field to list any phone numbers that the client would like to keep on file and use the check boxes to indicate the client’s consent for receiving voice calls and text messages.

 From this section, you can also indicate a client’s preferences for receiving appointment reminders, if enabled for your practice.
-To learn more about customizing appointment reminders, you can review our guide: How to set up appointment and time of scheduling reminders.
+To learn more about customizing appointment reminders, see: How to set up appointment and time of scheduling reminders.

 Use this field to list the client’s preferred email, and to indicate whether or not they consent to receiving emails from your practice.